-The intent of this Plan, pursuant to the criteria in condition 8, is to achieve 1,368 acres of restoration/ replacement within 50 years of license issuance.
+The intent of this Plan is to achieve 1,424 acres of restoration/ replacement within 50 years of license issuance.
 Success will be determined by achieving specific wetland and/or riparian habitat project goals and/or performance standards, monitoring or survey results or other mutually agreed upon and appropriate criteria as established within the site-specific Management Plans.
-Acquired/restored lands will be maintained for the duration of the License in a manner consistent with the site-specific Management Plan(s) approved by the Secretary.
+Acquired/restored lands will be maintained for the duration of the License in a manner consistent with the site-specific Management Plan(s) approved by the Interior.